JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 You are so clever–please get them for me.”
 I looked round the untidy room.
 The church-bells were going for a week-day service; they suggested a word of affectionate remonstrance on my part.
 “Oh, aunt!”
 I said sadly.
-“Is THIS worthy of a Christian Englishwoman?
-Is the passage from time to eternity to be made in THIS manner?”
+“Is _This_ worthy of a Christian Englishwoman?
+Is the passage from time to eternity to be made in _This_ manner?”
 My aunt answered, “I’ll put on my gown, Drusilla, if you will be kind enough to help me.”
 What was to be said after that?
 I have done wonders with murderesses–I have never advanced an inch with Aunt Ablewhite.
 “Where is the list,” I asked, “of